AlongLin/Renal_AKI/README.md

 ### How to Cite
 If you use this repository or build upon this work, please cite:
 - Johnson AEW, Pollard TJ, Shen L, et al. MIMIC-III, a freely accessible critical care database.
 Scientific Data.
 2016.
 - Shenglong Lin.
 Validation of an AKI prediction model in decompensated cirrhosis using MIMIC-III.
-GitHub repository: <link to be added>.
+GitHub repository: https://github.com/AlongLin/Renal_AKI.git.

 ### License
 Specify a license for reuse.
 If unsure, consider MIT, Apache-2.0, or GPL-3.0.
 Until specified, all rights reserved.